The Best Way to Backup and Restore a WordPress Site

 • What happens if your hosting company goes away?

-This is why its always a good idea to have multiple levels of backups not only from your hosting company, but to other sources and by other methods.
+These concerns are why it’s always a good idea to have multiple levels of backups, not only from your hosting company but also from other sources and through other methods.

-Unlike backups from your web hosting company, you can also perform backups yourself.
-This is a fairly technical process that requires quite a bit of time and effort.
-You’ll need to possess a working knowledge of tools like FTP tools and the phpMyAdmin tool and some WordPress debugging skills as well.
+Aside from or in addition to backups from your web hosting company, you can also perform backups yourself.
+This is a fairly technical process that requires time and effort.
+You’ll need to possess a working knowledge of tools like FTP tools and the phpMyAdmin tool.
+It’s great to have some WordPress debugging skills, as well.

-Primarily, manual WordPress backups involve taking backups of your website files and database with the following steps:
+Primarily, manual WordPress backups involve making backups of your website files and database through the following steps:

-1. Backup and restore of website files using cPanel or an FTP tool like FileZilla
+1. Backup and restore website files using cPanel or an FTP tool like FileZilla

-2. Backup and restore of database tables using the phpMyAdmin tool
+2. Backup and restore database tables using the phpMyAdmin tool

 Before starting manual backups, ensure that you have installed or have access to these tools.